whtngus/NewsBigDataAnalysis/SentimentAnalysis/readme.md

 ## Sentiment Analysis for a given Keyword

-This is a code for sentiment analysis.
+This is a code for the sentiment analysis.

 You can run the code with either `main.py` or `linebyline.py` in the spyder folder.